mkarkuody/React-Portfolio/README.md

 # google doc link for downloadable pdf resume :
 https://drive.google.com/file/d/1uGXP9Px5hNPnu1nn_RVCyeRH-iDMPkV3/view?usp=sharing

-React
+# React Portfolio is included;
 Updated LinkedIn Profile

-Updated Portfolio Your updated site should still have all of the content it previously had:
+Updated Portfolio, updated site still have all of the content it previously had:

-Your name
+Name

-Links to your GitHub profile & LinkedIn page as well as your email address and phone number
+Links to the GitHub profile & LinkedIn page as well as  email address and phone number

-A link to a PDF of your resume with updated projects
+A link to a PDF of the resume with updated projects

 A list of projects.
-For each project, make sure you have the following:
+For each project, and have the following:

 Project title